naninovel/docs/docs/api/index.md

 ID | Type | Description
 --- | --- | ---
 <span class="command-param-nameless command-param-required" title="Nameless parameter: value should be provided after the command identifer without specifying parameter ID  Required parameter: parameter should always be specified">Text</span> | String | Text of the message to print.
 When the text contain spaces, wrap it in double quotes (`"`).
 In case you wish to include the double quotes in the text itself, escape them.
 printer | String | ID of the printer actor to use.
-Will use a currently active or default one when not provided. author | String | ID of the actor, which should be associated with the printed message. reset | Boolean | Whether to reset text of the printer before executing the printing task. waitInput | Boolean | Whether to wait for user input after finishing the printing task.
+Will use a default one when not provided. author | String | ID of the actor, which should be associated with the printed message. speed | Decimal | Text reveal speed multiplier; should be positive or zero.
+Setting to one will yield the default speed. reset | Boolean | Whether to reset text of the printer before executing the printing task. waitInput | Boolean | Whether to wait for user input after finishing the printing task.